opencv/opencv/modules/imgproc/doc/geometric_transformations.rst

     :param dstmap1type: Type of the first output map that should be  ``CV_16SC2`` , ``CV_32FC1`` , or  ``CV_32FC2`` .

-    :param nninterpolation: Flag indicatingwhether the fixed-point maps are used for the nearest-neighbor or for a more complex interpolation.
+    :param nninterpolation: Flag indicating whether the fixed-point maps are used for the nearest-neighbor or for a more complex interpolation.

 The function converts a pair of maps for
 :func:`remap` from one representation to another.
 The following options ( ``(map1.type(), map2.type())`` :math:`\rightarrow` ``(dstmap1.type(), dstmap2.type())`` ) are supported: